MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/energy/energy-network-topology-and-connectivity.md

 ---
 title: Enterprise-scale network topology and connectivity for {{Token-LongName}}
-description: #Describe how this enterprise-scale scenario can improve network topology and connectivity of {{Token-Name}}.
+description: #Describe how this enterprise-scale scenario can improve network topology and connectivity of HPC.
 author: {{Token-ContributorGithubId}}
 ms.author: {{Token-Alias}}
 ms.date: {{Token-Date}}